 Since its creation in the 1990s, the PDF has become a wildly popular electronic file format for everyone from professionals to students to retirees to children.
-Sending a PDF email attachment has become a second-nature standard—but have you ever stopped to consider how to send a PDF securely?
+Sending a PDF email attachment has become a second-nature standard—but have you ever stopped to consider how to password protect a PDF?

 If you have, you’re in luck!
-In this guide, I’ll be reviewing how to password protect a PDF and track it once you’ve sent it.
+In this guide, I’ll be reviewing how to password protect a PDF and track it once you’ve sent the PDF.

 Option 1: Password protecting PDF files

-Most professionals who send sensitive documents, such as CEOs and CFOs, assume that adding a password to a PDF sufficiently secures it—and in some cases, password protection does do the trick.
+Most professionals who send sensitive documents, such as CEOs and CFOs, assume that adding a password to a PDF sufficiently secures it—and in some cases, password protection does do the trick to secure your PDF.